 It is important to properly care for the affected area in order to prevent infection and ease the pain.
 Do not lance the blister and use a Band-Aid to provide pain relief.
 Also, be sure to keep your feet dry and wear proper fitting shoes.
 If you see blood or pus in a blister, seek assistance from a podiatrist.

-If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Blisters on the Feet

 The medical condition that causes the toes to bend downward may be referred to as hammertoe.
 The muscles and ligaments in the middle toes are generally affected, and can appear deformed.
 There are several reasons that may cause this ailment to develop.
 These can include having high arches, enduring a toe injury, genetics, and wearing shoes that do not fit correctly.
 Additionally, existing medical conditions like arthritis may gradually cause hammertoe to develop.
 Research has indicated that it may be difficult for the toes to straighten out when hammertoe exists, and this may be a result of wearing shoes that are extremely pointed.
 Many patients experience pain and discomfort with hammertoe, and it is suggested that you consult with a podiatrist as quickly as possible who can offer you the best treatment techniques.